Share this publication

-If you are lucky enough to have a longer holiday or you dont want the hassle of planning a vacation then definetly check out all the really amazing itineraries on Tour Radar!
+If you are lucky enough to have a longer holiday or you don’t want the hassle of planning a vacation then definitely check out all the really amazing itineraries on Tour Radar!
 There is nothing quite like visiting India, the culture, the colour, the food, the history, the architecture, it is one of the most enchanting destinations in the world.
 For the 18-35 crowd you can check out Gap Adventures which offers some great tours as well.
 For more information about tours, things to do, sightseeing tours, day trips and more click here.

 What to do and see at Cochin Carnival?

 There is so much to do and see in Kochi.
-The area is steeped in history you could visit some of its historical monuments including the Bolgatty palace and Mattancherry palace.
+The area is steeped in history.
+You could visit some of its historical monuments including the Bolgatty palace and Mattancherry palace.
 You could check out the Indo-Portugese Museum to find out more about its colonial past.
 Or enjoy its natural beauty and watch a sunset from Cherrain Beach.

 Don’t forget to follow us @_carnivaland